Menu

 }

-The error handling here is important.
-If one search fails, the others still complete.
-The try-except block catches both API errors and JSON parsing failures.
-Error messages get logged in the agent’s message so you can inspect them later.
+Notice the error handling.
+If one search bombs, the rest still run to the end.
+The try-except block catches both API hiccups and JSON parsing failures.
+Any errors get logged in the agent’s message so you can trace them later.

 Exercise 1: Add a Relevance Filter to the Researcher